architecture-building-systems/CityEnergyAnalyst/docs/how-to-contribute.rst

 Step 4.
 Create your contribution
 --------------------------------

 Go ahead and start coding!
-For this make sure to use one of our template scripts.
+For this make sure to use one of our template scripts and follow the documentation guide.
 This could help to maintain an homogenous structure, and help us to give you credits for your work.

 Check this guide for more details: :doc:`how-to-add-a-new-script-to-the-cea`.

+Check this guide for adding documentation :doc:`how-to-document-cea`.

 Step 5.
 Test